Mt. El Plomo (5.424 masl) Expedition

 • Technical equipment.

-• Payment of the restaurant at the return of the expedition.
+• Payment of the restaurant upon return from the expedition.

 Prices per person of basic 3 days itinerary Mt.
 El Plomo Expedition